 The ACVS defines the standards of surgical excellence for the profession, promotes advancements in veterinary surgery, and provides the latest in surgical educational programs.
 By fostering the highest standards of excellence in veterinary surgery, the ACVS is helping the veterinary profession achieve its goals of providing outstanding service to the public and care to animals.

 ACVS is committed to and values diversity, equity, and inclusion and embraces the perspectives that it generates.

 The mission of the American College of Veterinary Surgeons is to advance the art and science of surgery and promote excellence in animal health care through research, education and service to the public.

-The objectives of the College shall be the advancement of the art and science of surgery by:
+The Constitution of the American College of Veterinary Surgeons states that the objectives of the College shall be the advancement of the art and science of surgery by: